danielmcclure/bitmate-author-donations/readme.txt

 Stable tag: trunk
 License: GPLv3 or later

-A simple plugin to help website owners and authors on WordPress powered sites to receive cryptocurrency donations from their posts.
+BitMate Author Donations is a WordPress plugin for authors on WordPress powered sites to accept cryptocurrency donations.

 == Description ==

-Adds a bitcoin address field to user profiles so that authors can accept bitcoin donations via an automatically generated bitcoin donation box after their posts or anywhere on the site with the `[bitmate-author-donate]` shortcode.
+BitMate Author Donations is a WordPress plugin for authors on WordPress powered sites to accept cryptocurrency donations.
+It can automatically add a cryptocurrency donation box below all posts, or can be manually controlled via the built in shortcode `[bitmate-author-donate]` and/or widgets for sidebars and visual page builders.

 Here are a few of the special features you might not notice at first: